Accessibility Options

 How PhysioFunction can help manage Motor Neurone Disease (MND)

-PhysioFunction’s highly specialised neurological physiotherapists and rehabilitation therapists are able to deliver tailored programs for clients who have Motor Neurone Disease.
+PhysioFunction’s highly specialised neurological physiotherapists, occupational therapist and rehabilitation therapists are able to deliver tailored programs for clients who have Motor Neurone Disease.

 Neurological Physiotherapy aims to maintain muscle strength, joint range of movement, optimise mobility and positioning, and reduce pain for as long as possible.